|

 at them in Westron, Come now or be sucked into nowhere.

-The sun was high, flooding through the trees in shafts of searing
+The sun was high now, flooding through the trees in shafts of

-white light.
-Now only the lizard riders, reckless young bucks,
+searing white light and only the lizard riders, reckless young

-were still pressing forward, on the left flank.
-The rest of the
+bucks, were still pressing forward on the left flank.
+The rest

-drow, blinded and outmanoeuvred, were retreating towards the main
+of the drow, blinded and outmanoeuvred, were retreating towards

 The temptation for the human soldiers was to break ranks and